 Lotus Plant Based Kitchen

 What: Going vegan doesn’t have to mean missing out on your favourite cuisines, as Lotus Plant Based Kitchen proves with its entirely vegan Chinese menu.
-You’ll find all your favourites on here, including crispy won ton, spring rolls, hot ‘n’ sour soup, pad thai, and ‘duck’ chow mein.
-Just take a seat inside the Withington restaurant, order as much as you possibly can (if you’re anything like us when it comes to Chinese), and tuck into a vegan Chinese feast!
+Inspired by pan-Asian flavours, you'll find all your favourites on here, including crispy won tons, spring rolls, hot ‘n’ sour soup, pad thai, and ‘duck’ chow mein.
+Just take a seat inside the Withington restaurant, order as much as you possibly can (if you’re anything like us), and tuck into a vegan Chinese feast!

 Where: 536 Wilmslow Road, M20 4BY